Blynskyniki/cache-service/README.md

 ##Library for caching data with many engines(memory,redis,etc...).
 Every instance typed from your data.
-If you wont create custom engine, please use EngineAbstract<T>.
+If you want create custom engine, please use EngineAbstract<T>.

 ### Exapmles:
 ```typescript